-The 2017 independence referendum contributed to one of the most dramatic changes in GPI scores on the 2018 index that saw Spain drop ten rankings, finding itself among the five countries showing the biggest deteriorations.
+The 2017 independence referendum contributed to one of the most dramatic changes in GPI scores on the 2018 index.
+It saw Spain drop ten rankings, finding itself among the five countries showing the biggest deteriorations.

 In that year, Spain dropped out of the 20 most peaceful countries, falling to 30th in the rankings, and is now ranked amongst the bottom half of the European region.

-In 2017, the country saw a number of high profile terrorist attacks most notably the August attack on the La Rambla pedestrian mall in Barcelona, which killed 14 people and injured over a hundred more.
+In 2017, the country saw a number of high profile terrorist attacks.
+Most notably the August attack on the La Rambla in Barcelona, which killed 14 people and injured over a hundred more.
 Several other smaller attacks occurred in the following days.

 Regional nationalist sentiment, on the one hand, and patriotic Spanish sentiment among Catalan unionists and Spaniards in other regions, are becoming more deeply entrenched.

-The latest Global Terrorism Index shows another deterioration.
 Spain was alongside Angola with the largest deteriorations in score on the index, dropping 36 rankings to 49th place.
-The country has now shifted from a low impact of terrorism to a medium level of impact of terrorism.
+The country shifted from a low impact of terrorism to a medium level of impact of terrorism.

-In 2017, the vehicle-ramming attack in Las Ramblas, Barcelona was considered to be the third worst terrorist incident in Europe during that year.
+In 2017, the vehicle-ramming attack in Las Ramblas, Barcelona was the third worst terrorist attack in Europe during that year.

 Source: Global Peace Index